Create Apache Hadoop clusters in HDInsight by using Resource Manager templates

-For more information about Resource Manager templates, see the following articles:
+For more information about Resource Manager templates, see the following articles and examples:

 Resource Manager enables you to export a Resource Manager template from existing resources in your subscription using different tools.
 You can use that generated template to learn about the template syntax or to automate the redeployment of your solution as needed.